 - Meet any health requirements (eg colour vision) specific to the occupation of their choice

-- Achieved any necessary entry academic qualifications (eg GCSE) determined by the relevant sector for the apprenticeship and approved by the Department for the Economy
+- Achieved any necessary entry academic qualifications (eg GCSE) determined by the relevant sector for the apprenticeship and approved by the Department for the Economy.
+These are outlined above.

 - Pass any entry tests specified by the relevant sector/employer and approved by the Department for the Economy.